dag81/vesyncOpenhabPyPort/README.md

 It's current support is for the CoreXXXS air purifiers branded as Levoit which utilise the VeSync app.

-Models supported are Core200S, Core300S and Core400S.
+Air Filtering models supported are Core200S, Core300S and Core400S.

-Externally verified support of Classic 300S and 600S Humidifier's.
+Air Humidifer models supported are Classic 300S, 600S (excluding writing support for warm mode / level - see GitHub issue).

 ### Restrictions / TODO